dakusui/jcunit/FSM-README.md

  case.
 By this optimization, we should be able to improve FSM/JCUnit's performance.
 * **Support overloading methods with the same number of arguments**: Right now FSM/JCUnit doesn't support those methods.
 But it would be nice to have.
+* **Multi-threading support**: FSM/JCUnit treats each state in each FSM as an independent factor.
+Therefore it guarantees a fair coverage for multi-threading situation where Step.
+1, client 1 requests op.A the server and at the same time client 2 requests Op.B, Step.
+2, ... with relatively small number of test cases since you can use pairwise/t-wise technique as its test suite generation method.

 # References
 * [0] "Wikipedia article about Model-based testing"